 Claims for defects in the Pinnacle model, in the meantime, has also been transferred to Texas for consolidation (MDL 2244) and the first bellwether trials are set for September 2014.
 If you have suffered injury from your own defective Pinnacle hip implant, it is not too late to get compensation.
 If you are in Austin and wish to be included in the list of plaintiffs, consult with an Austin personal injury lawyer to determine if you are eligible.
 If you have an ASR model instead, you may want to check out a DePuy lawyer in New Jersey or Maryland, where more than 650 ASR cases are still pending.

 Drug possession is a crime in all states, but the specifics may differ from state to state.
 In Illinois, for example, the criminalization of the drug possession is embodied under the Illinois Controlled Substances Act.
 In Texas it is, predictably, the Texas Controlled Substances Act, both of which more or less mimic the federal Controlled Substances Act.
 In Illinois, however, a person convicted of possession of less than 2.5 grams of marijuana may get away with up to $1,500 in fines or 30 days in jail.
-According to the website of Del Prado Law in San Antonio the same offense in Texas can get a person jailed for up to 180 days or $10,000 in fines, or both.
+The same offense in Texas can get a person jailed for up to 180 days or $10,000 in fines, or both.
 It all depends on the following:

 - Criminal record of the defendant